Home > Interview > “Inevitably Sustainability will Play a Far Greater Role in the Future”

 Currently, I hold a senior leadership position, Head of the Architecture business unit, within Bluehaus Group and I enjoy leading a multi-disciplinary team to create the best possible design and continue to use my creativity for viewing architecture from different angles.
 I like being on the forefront of developing innovative design strategies and strive to bring a conceptual approach to every project.

 Could you please tell us about some of your major projects?

 I have been lucky to have worked on numerous prestigious projects in various countries.
 Most notably the Raffles Hotel in Jeddah comprising of two individual towers, a 240-meter tall residential tower, and a 140-meter high hotel tower along the Corniche Road with a cantilevering ballroom.

-Before this, I delivered the tower component of the Al Rajhi Headquarter in Riyadh, a 240-meter tall office tower with unique twisting cores placed on the outside of the tower (concept Design by SOM).
+Before this, I delivered the tower component of the Al Rajhi Headquarters in Riyadh, a 240-meter tall office tower with unique twisting cores placed on the outside of the tower (concept Design by SOM).
 Furthermore, I worked on the Mica Mall on Kish Island in Iran.
-This mall features 300,000 Sq m of leasable area with a vast array of entertainment features such as an aquarium, indoor skydiving, and a cable car track.
-Also, I designed a 3,000 key hotel called the Conghua Resort Hotel in Conghua, China.
+This mall features 300,000 sq m of leasable area with a vast array of entertainment features such as an aquarium, indoor skydiving, and a cable car track.
+Also, I designed a 3,000-key hotel called the Conghua Resort Hotel in Conghua, China.